Wordius/zola-publishink/content/about/index.md

 title = "About"
 +++

 {{ image(path="/img/book-production-manual-orig.webp", caption="The Print & Production Manual, 10th Edition, 2005.
-I designed and produced this tome while contracted to work for Pira, The Print Industry Research Association") }}
+Designed and produced while contracted to work for Pira, The Print Industry Research Association") }}

 The world has changed since I started out in publishing – back in 1985, to be exact.
 But throughout that time, I’ve been fortunate enough to live my dream working as a journalist and helping clients along the way.